iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 ## Description

-This extension provides an interface to expand/collapse nodes.
+This extension provides an interface to expand/collapse nodes for better management of complexity of Cytoscape.js compound graphs.
+When using this extension, please cite the following paper, on which the ideas are based on:

+U. Dogrusoz and B. Genc, "A Multi-Graph Approach to Complexity Management in Interactive Graph Visualization", Computers & Graphics, 30(1), pp. 86-97, 2006.

 ## API